temporalio/sdk-python/README.md

 #### Invoking Activities

 * Activities are started with non-async `workflow.start_activity()` which accepts either an activity function reference or a string name.
-The arguments to the activity are positional.
+* A single argument to the activity is positional.
+Multiple arguments are not supported in the type-safe form of start/execute activity and must be supplied via the `args` keyword argument.
-* Activity options are set as keyword arguments after the positional activity arguments.
+* Activity options are set as keyword arguments after the activity arguments.
 At least one of `start_to_close_timeout` or `schedule_to_close_timeout` must be provided.
 * The result is an activity handle which is an `asyncio.Task` and supports basic task features
 * An async `workflow.execute_activity()` helper is provided which takes the same arguments as `workflow.start_activity()` and `await`s on the result.
 This should be used in most cases unless advanced task